Community Mourns Death of Black Man Shot By A Montgomery County Officer

 “The days of Finan are the days of this constitution, this country, this democracy,” said Tababu Assefa, a family member of Berhe.
 “They are the government because we gave our good will to be governed.
 They are the government because we vote them in office.
 They are the government because we finance them with our tax dollars.
 The police are supposed to protect and serve us.
 So the days of Finan, and the rights that we demand immediately is a failure of this democracy.
 From the east to the west, we want this nation to know — each life matters.”

-UPDATE: We have confirmed that Finan Berhe did not attend Bowie State University.
-We express our thoughts and prayers to his friends and family.
+We have confirmed that Mr. Finan Berhe was not a member of the Bowie State University community.
+Our thoughts and prayers are with his family during this time.